mainflux/docs/docs/twins.md

-Certainly, we can try to describe things and channels connections and relations as well as their meaning - i.e. their role, position, function in the overall system - by means of their metadata.
-Although this might work well - with a proviso of a lot of additional effort of writing the relatively complex code to create and parse metadata - it is not a practical approach and we still don't get - at least not out of the box - a readable and useful overview of the system as a whole and of its components.
-Also, this approach does not enable us to answer a simple but very important question, what was the state of the system at a certain moment in time.
+Certainly, we can try to describe things and channels connections and relations as well as their meaning - i.e. their role, position, function in the overall system - by means of their [metadata](provisioning.md).
+Although this might work well - with a proviso of a lot of additional effort of writing the relatively complex code to create and parse metadata - it is not a practical approach and we still don't get - at least not out of the box - a readable and useful overview of the system as a whole.
+Also, this approach does not enable us to answer a simple but very important question, i.e. what was the detailed state of a complete system at a certain moment in time.

 To overcome these problems, Mainflux comes with a **digital twin service**.
 The twins service is built on top of the Mainflux platform and relies on its